-Positioning statement Core Activities 2023/2024 Additional activities The Australian Grain Industry Conference (AGIC) is the pre-eminent grain conference held in Australia.
+Positioning statement Core Activities 2024/2025 Additional activities The Australian Grains Industry Conference (AGIC) is the pre-eminent grain conference held in Australia.
 Topics will engage the audience and aligned functions provide networking opportunities.
-AGIC Asia will continue to showcase the Australian grain industry AGIC (Australia) Conduct the Australian Grain Industry Conference (AGIC) conference in 2023/24 Promote industry and commercial cohesiveness through industry discussion and networking.
+AGIC Asia will continue to showcase the Australian grain industry AGIC (Australia) Conduct the Australian Grains Industry Conference (AGIC) conference in 2024/25 Promote industry and commercial cohesiveness through industry discussion and networking.
 AGIC ASIA Conduct AGIC ASIA as a technical symposium in suitable location(s) to promote confidence in the Australian grain supply chain quality assurance and the quality of our products to Asian end users.
-Conduct AGIC Asia as a face to face conference in 2023/24.
-This will enable continuity and focus on several destination markets.
 Where viable incorporate Roundtable events with AGIC Asia, to continue to build communication channels and improve mutual understanding of trade and market access issues with AGIC Asia destinations.
+Conduct AGIC India in 2024/25 to promote the strategic partnership approach with the India grain and food processing sector.
 GRAIN INDUSTRY SEGMENT CONFERENCES Where feasible hold additional industry segment conferences to raise discussion, promote awareness and industry collaboration of industry issues, such as Grain Logistics, Modernising the Supply Chain and Trade and Market Access.
-Recognise the need for conferences to maintain a sound value proposition to members and industry.
 Ensure conferences remain innovative and relevant to Member and delegate needs.
 Ensure value is captured to support inclusion with Export Market Development Grant program.
 Ensure industry connectivity and networking opportunities are maximised.